Medicare Part B Enrollment: When to Apply

 Additionally, if you do not sign up for Medicare Part B during your Initial Enrollment Period and you do not have a Special Enrollment Period due to loss of group coverage, you will have to wait until the General Enrollment Period to enroll in Part B. This period occurs from January 1st to March 31st, and your coverage benefits will start on July 1st of that year.

 Am I eligible for Part B benefits if I have coverage through the Veteran's Administration?

 Medicare and the VA do not work together, but an individual can choose to use either for different health care needs.
 If you have VA benefits and do not enroll for Part B during your initial enrollment period, you may be assessed the Part B premium penalty if you decide to enroll for Part B at a later date.

 Get the benefits you deserve when you turn 65 by enrolling in Medicare.
-To find out more information about enrolling in Medicare Part B, take a look at our Medicare Part B Enrollment FAQ.
+To find out more information about enrolling in Medicare Part B, take a look at our Medicare Part B Enrollment Guide.

 Content on this site has not been reviewed or endorsed by the Centers for Medicare & Medicaid Services, the United States Government, any state Medicare agency, or any private insurance agency (collectively "Medicare System Providers").
 Eligibility.com is a DBA of Clear Link Technologies, LLC and is not affiliated with any Medicare System Providers.